koding/kdlearn/guides/hello-world/pascal/index.md

 $ sudo apt-get update
 $ sudo apt-get install fpc
 ```
 Let it run and just answer Yes (Y) every time it asks for your confirmation.
-If all go fine, Free Pascal should have already been installed on your VM.
+If all goes fine, Free Pascal should now be installed on your VM.
 To make sure, continue with this command:
 ```bash
 $ fpc
 ```
 It is supposedly show Free Pascal's commands and arguments list.
-If it is then Free Pascal is installed on your VM successfully.
+If it does then Free Pascal is installed on your VM successfully.
 Congratulations!

 Next, you need to create a file named `helloworld.pas` in your home folder and paste the below snippet into it.
 ```